ibm-ecosystem-engineering/watson-ai-ops-guide/700-configuring-logdna/readme.md

 Here are some important info about the download.

-- 1. Maximum no. of lines can be downloaded is `10000`
+1. In a single request, maximum no. of lines can be downloaded is `10000`
-- 2. Download starts from `FROM` time and go until it reaches `TO` time limit or `10000` lines of log.
+2. Download starts from `FROM` time and go until it reaches `TO` time limit or `10000` lines of log.
-- 3. It is better to have 1 second difference between `FROM` and `TO`, so that it may not reach `10000` log lines (hopefully, otherise go with 500 millisec or 100 millsec).
+3. It is better to have 1 second difference between `FROM` and `TO`, so that it may not reach `10000` log lines (hopefully, otherise go with 500 millisec or 100 millsec).
-- 4. To download 10 minutes, log we need to call this url 600 times (10 times of 60 secs).
+4. To download 10 minutes, log we need to call this url 600 times (10 times of 60 secs).

+There is a script `./scripts/01-download-logdna-logs.sh` available to download logs using API.

 ### 5.2 Update config.sh

-Lets us assume, if you want to download `10 minutes` of logs from `Friday, 16 April 2021 01:10:00 GMT+05:30`
+Lets us assume, you want to download `10 minutes` of logs from `Friday, 16 April 2021 01:10:00 GMT+05:30`.
+We can update the config file accordingly.

 `config.sh` is available in `./scripts/00-config.sh`